 2.3 Determination of Disease Status

-Four weeks after sowing, the field was observed for disease-like symptoms of Telfairia occidentalis on all the experimental subplots.
+Four weeks after sowing, the field was observed for disease-like symptoms on all the experimental subplots.
 Data on disease incidence and severity was obtained following the method used by Mbong et al. (2021b).
 Data was recorded over a period of five weeks, from first appearance of symptoms (7WAP).
 Visual assessment of symptoms was the method of disease identification used in the field.
 This method is based on the fact that pathogens incite morphological changes in the plant (Arrey et al., 2022).
 The recording of disease incidence was in weeks after planting (8, 9, 10, 11 and 12 weeks).
 Assessments of disease prevalence, incidence, and severity were all based on the accurate and reliable visual assessment of experimental field symptoms.
 All infected leaves of each plant for the different treatments were systematically counted and recorded.
 The disease prevalence, incidence and severity were calculated per symptom type and per treatment.

-2.3.1 Determination of disease prevalence of T. occidentalis
+2.3.1 Determination of disease prevalence on T. occidentalis

 Disease prevalence is the measure of the total number of cases of a specific disease or condition present in plant population at a given time.
 It is expressed as a percentage of population affected.
 The point prevalence was calculated by;